If You Were Injured in a Truck Accident and need an Attorney, Don’t Wait. Call Munley Law Personal Injury Attorneys.

 Ignoring the Hours of Service Regulations

-If a driver is tired or drowsy, it can result in reckless behavior.
+If a driver is tired, it can result in reckless behavior.
 This includes failure to keep in the proper lane, failing to stop for traffic, or suddenly running off the road.
 Many equate drowsy driving to driving under the influence.
 In both instances, the reaction time is decreased, making it difficult to stop suddenly if an emergency arises.

-In June 2020, the Federal Motor Carrier Safety Administration (FMCSA) instituted new provisions to the hours of service regulations to help curb truckers’ long hours and fatigue.
-Truck drivers are now required to take a 30-minute break after 8 hours of driving time.
-In addition, drivers are required to spend at least 7 hours of their required 10-hour off-duty requirement in the sleeper berth.
-Although these laws have helped reduce the number of accidents, the U.S. National Transportation Safety Board still credits driver fatigue as being a likely factor in 20 to 40 percent of truck crashes.
+In June 2020, the FMCSA instituted new provisions to the hours of service regulations to help curb truckers’ long hours and fatigue.
+Truck drivers must take a 30-minute break after 8 hours of driving time.
+In addition, drivers must spend at least 7 hours of their 10-hour off-duty requirement in the sleeper berth.
+Although these laws have helped reduce the number of accidents, the U.S. National Transportation Safety Board still credits driver fatigue as a likely factor in 20 to 40 percent of truck crashes.

 Intoxicated Truck Drivers

-Drinking and driving is illegal for everyone, even truck drivers.
+Drinking and driving is illegal for everyone, especially for commercial truck drivers though.
 If a trucker is under the influence of either drugs or alcohol at the time of the accident, not only will they face criminal charges but risk losing their commercial driver’s license (CDL) as a direct result of the accident.

 Driver Error